Updated July 2020

 Get Help Consolidating Your Debt

-If you’re considering consolidating your debts with a debt relief program, you can reach out to a Certified Debt Specialist with your questions.
-The Accredited Debt Relief team is here to help answer those questions and give you professional advice on debt relief.
+If you’re considering consolidating your debts with a debt consolidation service, you can reach out to a Consolidation Specialist with your questions.
+The Accredited Debt Relief team is here to help answer those questions and help you find the right plan for your debt.

-- Discussing your situation with a Certified Debt Specialist
+- Discussing your situation with a Consolidation Specialist

 - No need for collateral